 The Oak Bay Police Department contributed $7,833 to participate in this unit in 2019.

 Regional Domestic Violence Unit

-Member agencies of this unit are the RCMP, Victoria Police Department, Central Saanich Police Serivce, Saanich Police Department and the Oak Bay Police Department and establishes an integrated marjor crime unit for Vancouver Island and the Greater Victoria area.
-This unit’s mandate includes homicides; missing persons where foul play is suspected; police-related shootings causing bodily harm and/or death; police in-custody deaths, and unsolved homicides.
-The Vancouver Island Integrated Major Crime Unit is intended to gain the benefits of integration, where an effective case management system enhances communication and cooperation between the agencies in order to optimize and ensure success of the major crime investigations.
+Member agencies of VIMCU are the RCMP, Victoria Police Department, Central Saanich Police Service, Saanich Police Department and the Oak Bay Police Department.
+This unit’s mandate includes homicides, missing persons where foul play is suspected, police-related shootings causing bodily harm and/or death, police in-custody deaths, and unsolved homicides.
+The Vancouver Island Integrated Major Crime Unit is intended to gain the benefits of integration, where an effective case management system enhances communication and cooperation between the agencies to optimize and ensure the success of the major crime investigations.